AliJ-Official/TempMail/README.md

    git clone https://github.com/AliJ-Official/TempMail.git
    ```

-- If you don't have git installed on your system, you can download the zip file and follow the steps below.
+- If you don't have git installed on your system, you can download the zip file from this [link](https://codeload.github.com/AliJ-Official/TempMail/zip/refs/heads/main) and follow the steps below.

 2. Navigate to the TempMail directory.